HR & Payroll Software from TankhaPay

 • HCM offer advanced capabilities such as performance management, succession planning, compensation strategy, and strategic workforce planning.
 HCM provide a comprehensive framework for optimising human capital management across organisations.

-The Challenges of Human Resources Systems
+The Challenges of Human Resource Information System (HRIS)

 The most common challenges you can face with HRIS systems are as follows: